YumanKh/Pong-SFML-CPP/README.md

 - Main Menu with Play, Settings, Credits, and Quit
 - Settings Menu — toggle Volume On/Off and set FPS (30 or 60)
-- Credits Screen — game design, development, and asset credits
+- Credits Screen
-- Quit Confirmation — confirm or deny before exiting
+- Feat: This Refactored Version Has Sound Effects
 - Hover Effects on all buttons
 - Delta Time movement — consistent speed across all hardware